Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 You Get to Decide Your Fate

-You should feel like what you're doing has a purpose that it isn't just a means to pay the bills.
+You should feel like what you're doing has a purpose and that it isn't just a means to pay the bills.
 Sometimes we have to take a job just to pay the bills, but please, don't live your whole life that way.
-You're meant to dream, you're meant to bring about new ideas and paradigms into this world.
+You're meant to dream; You're meant to bring about new ideas and paradigms into this world.

 I see tarot cards in a different way than most people do.
 I occasionally write a note on these tarot card articles to let you know where I stand.

 I don't see tarot cards as belonging to any particular religion or craft.
 I see them as neutral.
 They were first playing cards, and in some parts of the world, they're still used that way.